My Rolex Explorer II - Ref. 16570

 In my mind, this is how a watch should look.
 Battle scars will never take away from a watch's beauty.

 I've come to the realization in the past year or so that smooth, all steel bezels are my 'steez.
-All I really had to do was look at my watches - they all have smooth bezels, from my Datejust to my Sandford (not that I couldn't get used to a faded "Pepsi" insert on 1675).
+All I really had to do was look at my watches - they all have smooth bezels, from my Datejust to my Sandford (even my vintage Seamaster since it remains one of life's great mysteries when I'll get the bezel back).
 Why have I gravitated toward steel bezels?
 I might be subconsciously attracted to them because I have a tiny wrist...
-The svelter presence works really well for me.
-It helps a watch wear smaller by the bezel sloping downward not protruding up, like say the toothy edge of Sub or GMT bezel.
-But it's more than that...
+This svelter look works really well for me (not that I couldn't get used to the faded "Pepsi" insert of a 1675).
+But it's more than wrist presence...
 If you know me, you know I love to see scratches on watches, so I love the extra vulnerability of a steel bezel.

 The sunburst-finished bezel of my Explorer II is extra steel canvas to paint the story of my life - depicted through scratches picked up though my daily grind, my travels, my stumbles, my celebrations.
 I'm still stuck on these watches being tools, companions in life, more than them being showpieces and alternative assets.

 Seeing the before shots, man I've done a number on this watch - and I wouldn't have it any other way.
 The slips and falls, bumps and bangs my Explorer's endured aren't from mountain climbing.
-They're bruises from doing chores and projects around the house, road rash from working in a shoe store for a decade.
+They're bruises from doing chores and projects around the house, road rash from working in a shoe store for over a decade.
 I don't treat my watches badly.
 I don't go out of my way to smack them against the wall.
-I respect them (I won't take my vintage pieces for a dip in the ocean).
-But I do wear them and that means inevitably I'm gonna whack it into a doorframe or knock it against the edge of a table.
+I respect them (I wouldn't take my old Seamaster for a dip in the ocean).
+But I do wear them and that means inevitably I'm gonna whack 'em into a doorframe or knock against the edge of a table.
 To me this is how I bond with a watch - wearing it, it getting nicked up.
 This is how it becomes a keeper.

-At some point, definitely post purchase, I realized my Explorer II's dial is a "SWISS" Only variation.
+At some point - definitely post purchase - I realized my Explorer II's dial is a "SWISS" Only variation.
 What's this mean?
 It's a transitional dial you'll find on a fair amount of sports models with A-prefix serial numbers, which corresponds to 1999 production.
-"SWISS" Only dials are the first to use luminova, the beginning of the end for tritium.
+"SWISS" Only dials are the first to use luminova (the beginning of the end for tritium).
 I'm not a lume guy at all.
 I could care less if my watch glowed in the dark.
 So, just like I wholeheartedly believe I didn't seek out an Explorer, I didn't seek out a watch with a luminova dial.
-It was an easter egg I discovered one day.
+It was an easter egg I discovered.
 Today it's a talking point that distinguishes my Explorer II a little from the rest.

 I'll say this last thing about my watch's dial: As far as it being black - I think that just happened to be the color dial this particular watch had.
 If this exact condition watch, along with all the bits and bops it came with, had a white "Polar" dial - I think I would've still bought it.
 Unlike today, back then, the dial wasn't a make or break detail.
 And just like I've come to love my Explorer II, I've come to love its black dial - even though fingerprints and smudges on the sapphire crystal really stand out against it.